lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 *Only Supported on Windows Operating Systems*

 1. Place `D2SpaceModifier.exe` inside of the " %APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup " folder.
-You can use the `.ahk` inside the "Source code" folder instead if you have [AutoHotKey](https://autohotkey.com/) installed.
+You can use the `.ahk` inside the " Source code " folder instead if you have [AutoHotKey](https://autohotkey.com/) installed.

 2. Place the `autoexec.cfg` inside of " Steam\steamapps\common\dota 2 beta\game\dota\cfg " and overwrite if necessary.